mattsb42/codebuild-python-cryptography-custom-openssl/README.md

 Built libraries are built into a "site-packages" directory, which must be added to `sys.path` in the Lambda Python module referencing those libraries.

-The `OPENSSL_VERSION` environment variable can be set to the desired OpenSSL version.
-In the supplied build script, it defaults to `1.1.0d`.

 This example build can be extended with your project's build requirements or tiered with [AWS CodePipeline][4] to feed into your other builds.

+## Configuration

+The following environment variables can be set in the CodeBuild environment, either as defaults when deploying the CloudFormation template or manually for a single build.

+### OPENSSL_VERSION
+Sets the version of OpenSSL which should be packaged into the build.
+Defaults to `1.1.0d`.

+### PYTHON_VERSION
+Sets the version of Python to use when building the artifacts.
+Defaults to `2.7`.

-## Contents
+## Package Contents

 ### codebuild.yml
-Cloudformation template to set up CodeBuild resources to build this repo.
+CloudFormation template to set up CodeBuild resources to build this repo.

 The __GithubSourceLocation__ parameter should be in the form of `https://<username>:<personal_token>@github.com/<path_to_repo.git>`